 - Each research study will have its own inherent risks, specific to the interventions involved, the types of participant recruited, the methods of assessment used etc.

-Further guidance is provided on our 'Links' page.
+Further guidance is provided on our 'Resources' page.

 You should ensure that potential participants understand the separation, between the risks:

 - Of having a specific condition;

 - Inherent in the research itself.

 A fair assessment of research risk needs to be placed in an appropriate context for potential participants to consider.
 Some risks are set out below.

 Give potential participants an assessment of likelihood of harm and the likely impact.